CRCHUM-Epilepsy-Group/hexoskin.py/README.md

     ecg0_user = api.user.get(ecgs[0].user)

+## Lazy loading

+Often child resources are specified by their URI.
+For example, a Range has a User, but when you load a Range, just the URI is returned for the user.
+If you wish to know more about the user, say his first_name for example, you would have to load the user with a separate call.
+Because this is such a common operation, the library will take care of this for you.

+    rng = api.range.list()[0] # rng.user is just a URI right now.
+    print rng.user.first_name # the user object is automatically fetched.

+Say you have a list of Ranges all from the same user and lazy load an attribute in a loop:

+    rngs = api.range.list(user=123) # 20 ranges belonging to user 123
+    for r in rngs:
+        print r.user.first_name

+Clearly it shouldn't be necessary to fetch the user 20 times and happily the library is clever enough to avoid that.
+Once the user is loaded once, it's added to an object cache and won't be loaded again until the cache expires (1 hour right now)

+This has the added benefit of storing every unique API object only once.
+So if you loaded that user again and made a change:

+    user = api.user.get(123)
+    user.first_name = "Billy Bob"

+Now every instance of that user is updated, eg. each user object on list of Ranges:

+    print rngs[0].user.first_name # prints "Billy Bob"

+But you still have to call update to send that change to the server or it will be overwritten the next time you receive that user object from the server:

+    user.update()

-## The DataFile Resource
+## The Data Resource

-The DataFile Resource works differently because it doesn't return a list of rows that you can page through, but instead a single response containing all the data that you requested.
-Consequently a request to `datafile` returns an ApiDataList rather than an ApiResourceList.
+The Data Resource works differently because it doesn't return a list of rows that you can page through, but instead a single response containing all the data that you requested.
+Consequently a request to `data` returns an ApiDataList rather than an ApiResourceList.
 You can iterate through an ApiDataList to see the ApiDataResult returned for each user (frequently this will be just the current user).
 You can query it's length to see how many ApiDataResults were returned

-    result = api.datafile.list(record=99999, datatype=19)
+    result = api.data.list(record=99999, datatype__in=(19,33,49))
     len(result)         # -> 1

-An ApiDataResult has a `user` attribute that contains the resource_uri of the user, a `record` attribute that contains the records involved in the data, and a `data` attribute that contains the returned data points.
+An ApiDataResult has a `user` attribute that contains the resource_uri of the user and a `data` attribute that contains the returned data points.

     dataresult = result[0]
-    dataresult.user     # -> '/api/v1/user/99/'
+    dataresult.user     # -> a User ApiResourceInstance '/api/v1/user/99/'
-    dataresult.record   # -> an ApiResourceInstance of a Record
-    dataresult.data     # -> an array of the activity data for this Record
+    dataresult.data     # -> an dict of {dataid:[(timestamp, value), ... ], ... } containing one entry for each datatype in the requested data

+In the example example we select 3 different datatypes so we need to separate the datatypes, but say we had a query that we *knew* would only return one datatype for one user.
+In this case we can simplify the returned data structure by passing `flat=True`:

+    result = api.data.list(record=99999, datatype=19, flat=True)

+Now `result` is an ApiFlatDataList which is essentially an array of `(timestamp, value)` tuples.
+If you are doing some analysis where the timestamps are not relevant, you can leave those off too:

+    result = api.data.list(record=99999, datatype=19, flat=True, no_timestamps=True)

+Now `result` is simply an array of values.

+Be careful to ensure that your result can be flattened when using `flat=True`.
+If your query would return mutliple datatypes or data for multiple users, it will be flattened anyhow and you'll have no way to know which data pertains to which datatype or user!

 ## Creating Resources

 You can create items by calling create off any ApiResourceAccessor, a Range for instance:

-    new_range = api.range.create({'name':'testnew_range', 'start':353163129199, 'end':353163139199, 'user':user})
+    new_range = api.range.create({
+        'name':'testnew_range',
+        'start':353163129199,
+        'end':353163139199,
+        'user':user
+    })

 `new_range` is an ApiResourceInstance or, if a resource is not automatically returned from by the API, a string of the URI of the created resource.
-You may pass the URI to api.resource_from_uri() to load the resource if desired.
+You may pass the URI to `api.resource_from_uri()` to load the resource if desired.

 ## Modifying Resources